 In applying the policies, the term "spouse" will be interpreted to include current spouses, former spouses, and same-sex spouses and the term "child" will be interpreted to include biological, adopted, pre-adoptive, and stepchildren of a spouse, including of a same-sex spouse or former spouse.
-Please see VA School Certifying Official if you need assistance or have questions.
+Please contact the School Certifying Official at RVCCRegistrar@ccsnh.edu if you need assistance or have questions.